Amos47/2400/Chapter5/Ch05_Basics.md

 <a class="underlined-link" href="https://en.wikipedia.org/wiki/Social_media" target="_blank">Source</a>

 The differences between the lists underlines the difficulty in nailing down exactly what SM is and where SM is measured.
-With the folding of the SM site Vine in October 2016 week, the field is changing.
+With the folding of the SM site Vine in October 2016, the field is changing.

 While it may be changing, it is also enormous.
 Take a look at the range of SM sites and services available: